Site icon Welcome To Infinity

 The movement emerged as a reaction to the more traditional art movements that focused on objective representation rather than subjective interpretation.
 The Expressionist artists believed that art should be a reflection of the artist's inner consciousness rather than a mere representation of the external world.

 One of the most famous Expressionist artists is Edvard Munch, whose painting ‘The Scream' is an excellent example of the emotional intensity of the movement.
-The painting shows a screaming figure standing in front of a blood-red sky, symbolizing the anxiety and despair that were common themes in Expressionist works.
+The painting shows a screaming in front of a blood-red sky, symbolizing the anxiety and despair that were common themes in Expressionist works.

 Overall, Expressionism was an influential art movement that sought to convey the inner emotions of artists through their works.
 The use of bold colors, strong brushstrokes, and distorted forms made Expressionist works highly emotive and personal, paving the way for many other movements that explored the subjective experience of art.